-This technology is significant for presenting a more precise analysis that leads the business analyst to highly accurate decision-making; ensuing more considerable operational efficiencies, by reducing costs, and trade risks.
-Now to implement such analytics and holding such a wide variety of data, one must need an infrastructure which can facilitate and manage as well as process huge data volumes in real-time.
+This technology is significant for presenting a more precise analysis that leads the business analyst to highly accurate decision-making, ensuing more considerable operational efficiencies by reducing costs and trade risks.
+Now to implement such analytics and holding such a wide variety of data, one must need an infrastructure that can facilitate and manage as well as process huge data volumes in real-time.
 This way, big data is classified into two subcategories:

 - Operational Big Data: comprises of data on systems such as MongoDB, Apache Cassandra, or CouchDB, which offer equipped capabilities in real-time for large data operations.

-- Analytical Big Data: comprises of systems such as MapReduce, BigQuery, Apache Spark, or Massively Parallel Processing (MPP) database which offer analytical competence to process complex analysis on large datasets.
+- Analytical Big Data: comprises systems such as MapReduce, BigQuery, Apache Spark, or Massively Parallel Processing (MPP) database, which offer analytical competence to process complex analysis on large datasets.

 Challenges of Big Data

 - Rapid Data Growth: The growth velocity at such a high rate is creating a problem to look for insights using it.
 There no 100% efficient way to filter out relevant data.

 - Storage: Generation of such a massive amount of data needs space for storage, and organizations are facing challenges to handle such extensive data without suitable tools and technologies.